Sunday, 8th September 2019 from 9am - 3pm

 With over 60 market stalls featuring local arts and crafts there will be something for everyone.
 Make some time to chat to local winemakers and olive growers and taste our local wines and olives.

 Grab a bite to eat from our food outlets – try the good old fair food from Lions and Rotary, pizza, or indulge in some Texas BBQ style or Mexican cuisine.
-There will be plenty of tables and chairs or pull up a hay bale and soak up the atmosphere while you eat.
+There will be plenty of tables and chairs to soak up the atmosphere while you eat.

 Music – Centre Stage